40 Honest Truths Nurses Wish You Knew

 A nurse will be the one to take your pulse, temperature, blood pressure, and respiratory rate as part of a basic workup when you see a doctor.
 However, it can be hard to hear over the sound of a patient's voice rattling throughout their body, so it's best not to talk during these exams.

-Bathe before any surgical procedure.
+And please bathe before any surgical procedure.

 While instructions can vary from surgeon to surgeon, most surgeons and nurses want (and appreciate) a patient that arrives for surgery freshly bathed, according to Medline Plus.
 And whether you bathe or not, avoid applying lotions, deodorant, perfume, makeup, aftershave, and powder before your surgery.